hy-chen/robotics-traffic-cone-dispenser/README.md

 # robotics-traffic-cone-dispenser
-In this project I served as a embedded software programmer, worked with two other members to design a physical robot.
+In this project I served as a embedded software programmer, worked with two other members to design a physical robot. <br>
 The repo consists of:<br>
 - Process and Methodology Debrief<br>
 - Result Showcase<br>